domino14/macondo/docs/index.md

 ## Features it's missing that Quackle has:

 - A proper GUI, and all that entails.
-- Any lexica besides NWL18 (although adding support for other lexica will not be too difficult)
 - Pre-endgame heuristic values
 - 1 and 2 in the bag pre-endgame solver (1-PEG and 2-PEG)
 - A "championship player"